Japan art market boosted by Abenomics after years in the doldrums

-TOKYO Just a decade ago, a lithograph by Japanese artist Yayoi Kusama sold for several hundred dollars at best.
-But now her pieces, some just the size of a magazine, can fetch as much as $74,000 (45,664 pounds).
+TOKYO, Sept 30 Just a decade ago, a lithograph by Japanese artist Yayoi Kusama sold for several hundred dollars at best.
+But now her pieces, some just the size of a magazine, can fetch as much as $74,000.

 Japan's long dormant art market has been turbo-charged by economic policies that have dragged the nation from decades of deflation, as well as by the weakening of the yen, spurring demand for post-World War Two and contemporary works both at home and abroad.